sourcegraph/handbook/content/departments/technical-success/support/process/foqal.md

 ## Setting up a new customer with Foqal for post-sales engagement

-> NOTE: Make sure the customer has paid for the Slack Support package that will include access to this.
+> [!NOTE] Make sure the customer has paid for the Slack Support package that will include access to this.
 If you're not sure please ask Support leadership.

 **For AEs/CEs/TAs:**